neoforged/Documentation/docs/datastorage/valueio.md

 ```

 :::warning
-The `MapCodec` will write any keys to the root value access, potentially overwriting existing data.
-Make sure than any keys within the `MapCodec` are distinct from those written manually.
+The `MapCodec` will write any keys to the value access, potentially overwriting existing data.
+Make sure than any keys within the `MapCodec` are distinct from other keys.
 :::

 ### Lists

 Lists can be created and read from through one of two methods: child value accesses or [`Codec`s].

 A list is created via `ValueOutput#childrenList`, taking in some key.
 This returns a `ValueOutput.ValueOutputList`, which acts as a write-only list of value objects.
 A new value object can be added to the list via `ValueOutputList#addChild`.
 This returns a `ValueOutput` to write the value object data to.
-The list can then be read using `ValueInput#childrenList`, or `childrenListOrEmpty` if it should default to an empty list.
+The list can then be read using `ValueInput#childrenList`, or `childrenListOrEmpty` to default to an empty list when not present.
 These methods return a `ValueInput.ValueInputList`, which acts as a read-only iterable or stream (via `stream`).

 ```java
 // For some BlockEntity subclass